 You can activate or deactivate up to four black ignition keys.
 Only the black ignition keys programmed during an activation procedure are valid.
 All black ignition keys not programmed during the activation procedure are invalid, but can be reprogrammed in a further activation procedure.

-Loss of a black ignition key (second black ignition key available):
+Loss of a black ignition key (additional black ignition keys are available):

 The following procedure deactivates all activated black ignition keys that are not included in the procedure.